andrew/ultimate-awesome/README.md

 - [awesome-ai4chem](https://github.com/sherrylixuecheng/awesome-ai4chem) - Awesome AI for chemistry papers.
 - [awesome-citizen-science-nl](https://github.com/sodascience/awesome-citizen-science-nl) - A curated list of awesome Citizen Science Projects in the Netherlands.
 - [free-music-plugins](https://github.com/spnw/free-music-plugins) - A list of free audio and MIDI plugins for music production.
+- [awesome-library](https://github.com/ubleipzig/awesome-library) - A curated list of software, tools, resources and projects by and for libraries.
 - [awesome-mpsoc](https://github.com/Vitorian/awesome-mpsoc) - Public resources available for Xilinx  MPSOC+ and SDSOC hardware.
 - [awesome-stemma](https://github.com/adafruit/awesome-stemma) - A list of STEMMA connection resources brought to you by Adafruit Industries.
-- [awesome-discord](https://github.com/alfg/awesome-discord) - :video_game: All Things Discord.
 - [awesome-graph-based-semi-supervised-learning](https://github.com/AnthonySong98/awesome-graph-based-semi-supervised-learning) - A collection of resources for graph-based semi-supervised learning (GSSL).
 - [FreeTools](https://github.com/beNative/FreeTools) - Links to my personal favourite free and open source applications for personal reference.
 - [awesome-minitel](https://github.com/bill-of-materials/awesome-minitel) - A curated list of minitel resources.